 - 5. All courthouses shall remain open during regular business hours in a manner necessary to effectuate the mission of the courts, which may include being electronically or telephonically accessible.
-In accordance with the Risk Phase Response Plan, individuals who have been diagnosed with COVID-19 and have not recovered or who show symptoms of COVID-19, and anyone who has not been fully-vaccinated and has had sustained close contact with such individuals, may not enter the courthouse. - 6.
+In accordance with the Risk Phase Response Plan, individuals who have been diagnosed with COVID-19 and have not recovered, or who show symptoms of COVID-19 may not enter the courthouse.
+An individual who has sustained close contact with someone who has COVID 19, as defined in the Risk Phase Response Plan, may not enter the courthouse for the period of time designated in the Risk Phase Response Plan, which shall be based on the recommendations of public health experts. - 6.
 Courts shall continue to accept filings, and shall be available to answer telephone calls, emails, and other communications.
 Individuals who do not have access to e-filing may file documents by email in any pending case.
-If an individual wishes to file a pleading to initiate a case or file a notice of appeal, the individual should contact the court by telephone to make arrangements for filing.
+An individual shall contact the court by telephone to make arrangements to file a pleading to initiate a case or file a notice of appeal.
 Lawyers are encouraged to stipulate to extensions of time.
 Judges are directed to grant liberally motions for extensions of time.
 This Order does not extend filing deadlines.
-Any future extension of a specific deadline will be made by separate order. - 7.
-Self-represented litigants may file, without a wet signature, protective order requests, stalking injunction requests, pleadings, and other documents.
+Any future extension of a specific deadline will be made by separate order.

+- 7. Self-represented litigants may file, without a wet signature, protective order requests, stalking injunction requests, pleadings, and other documents.
 The court will consider such documents "signed" consistent with Title 46, Chapter 4 of the Utah Code, Uniform Electronic Transactions Act, if (1) self-represented litigants include their name on the signature line of a document with the necessary declaration; and (2) the document is sent as an attachment in an email with a visible email address, or through other secure electronic communication approved by the court.
 Clerks of court shall accept filings that meet these requirements. - 8.
 Except as provided below, absent exigent circumstances, all hearings shall be conducted on the papers, or through remote transmission, such as by telephone or video conferencing.
 If an inperson hearing is necessary due to exigent circumstances, the court shall conduct the hearing consistent with all applicable government and public health orders, the Court's Pandemic Response Plan, and the Risk Phase Response Plan.
 A judge must obtain approval from the presiding judge before conducting an in-person hearing based on exigent circumstances.
-A person who appears at the courthouse in response to a summons or citation, or pursuant to a promise to appear, shall be given a new date to appear or provided with instructions on how their case may be handled through remote transmission, and the court or clerk may address summary matters and matters that should not be postponed to another date because the person would not have the technology necessary to participate. - 9. (a) Except as provided below, district court and justice court judges are not to conduct any criminal jury trials (whether the defendant is or is not in custody) or civil jury trials during the Red phase.
+A person who appears at the courthouse in response to a summons or citation, or pursuant to a promise to appear, shall be given a new date to appear or provided with instructions on how their case may be handled through remote transmission, and the court or clerk may address summary matters and matters that should not be postponed to another date because the person would not have the technology necessary to participate. - 9. (a) Except as provided below, district court and justice court judges may not conduct any criminal jury trials (whether the defendant is or is not in custody) or civil jury trials during the Red phase.
 If a defendant is in custody on a class B or C misdemeanor offense, the assigned judge must reconsider the defendant's custody status and is encouraged to release the defendant subject to appropriate conditions.